-EAST TEXAS (KLTV/KTRE) - Here are the latest numbers for cattle and hay producers.
+EAST TEXAS (KLTV/KTRE) - Here are the latest cattle and hay numbers for this week.

-The USDA weekly Texas hay report shows hay traded steady on light to moderate movement.
+The USDA weekly Texas hay report says hay trades are mostly steady to firm across the state.

-For the latest, local Ag news, click over to ETXAgNews.com.
+You can always stay connected to the latest, local Ag news.
+Just click over to ETXAgNews.com.